ches/ch-sheets/Readme.md

   Ch is a Bash utility for viewing, managing, and creating cheat sheets for developers and designers via git repositories.
 This is where all the cheat sheets are currently stored.
-CH is available here http://github.com/visionmedia/ch-sheets
+CH is available here: [http://github.com/visionmedia/ch](http://github.com/visionmedia/ch)

 ## Contribute